wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

               # apt-get install elasticsearch=|ELASTICSEARCH_LATEST|
               # systemctl restart elasticsearch

 #.
-[OD] Upgrade any additional plugins that you installaed on the cluster.
+[OD] Upgrade any additional plugins that you installed on the cluster.
 The package manager automatically upgrades Open Distro for Elasticsearch plugins (optional).

 #.
 Restart the service: